 “They are believed to be a mix of a couple of different breeds of hedgehogs originating from those areas.”

 Since they’ve been brought from a continent that is primarily warm, they would be better accommodated in warm regions (around 73-78 degrees Fahrenheit in your home).

 For more about where hedgehogs come from, click here.

 Estimates vary, but it has been noted that they have an expected life span between 3-8 years, with the average around the lower end of that estimate, at 3-5 years.

-It is also an improvement on the lifespan of wild hedgehogs, which is typically about 2 years.
+It is also an improvement in the lifespan of wild hedgehogs, which is typically about two years.

-As they are very small mammals, they can become obese easily, so it’s important to watch their weight and make food adjustments when needed.
+As they are tiny mammals, they can become obese quickly, so it’s important to watch their weight and make necessary food adjustments.

-When threatened, they are able to curl up into a ball, displaying their quills to ward off predators.
+They can curl up into a ball when threatened, displaying their quills to ward off predators.